 The cost of ethnic rhinoplasty is not necessarily more expensive than other types of rhinoplasty.
 The cost depends on various factors such as the complexity of the procedure, the expertise of the surgeon, and the geographic location of the practice.

-Many Asians choose rhinoplasty to enhance the aesthetic appearance of their nose while preserving their ethnic features.
+Many patients of Asians heritage choose rhinoplasty to enhance the aesthetic appearance of their nose while preserving their ethnic features.
 They might wish to achieve a more defined or prominent nasal bridge, a narrower nose, or a larger nose that better balances their facial features.

 Not taping the nose after rhinoplasty may lead to increased swelling and prolong the healing process.
 The tape helps to reduce swelling and helps the skin to adhere to the new shape of the nose.
 It is a common technique used in many rhinoplasty procedures to ensure optimal results.